iqnev/c_collections/README.md

 # Arraylists
-The  `arraylist.c` file contains an arraylist implementation as a dynamic array which is automatically resized as needed.
+The  `arraylist.c` file contains an arraylist implementation- a dynamic array which is automatically resized as needed.

 Usage: